25 September 2018

 Is Teeth Whitening Safe?

-People may also face tooth sensitivity of varied extents.
-However, none these issues are prolonged or severe, and people can be relieved from it after the teeth whitening process is over.
+People may also face tooth sensitivity to varied extents.
+However, none of these issues are prolonged or severe, and people can be relieved after the teeth whitening process.

-Over the counter teeth whitening kits available in Australia do not contain more than six percent of hydrogen peroxide.
-However, teeth whitening products that contain higher concentrations of hydrogen peroxide can lead to chemical burns.
+Over-the-counter teeth whitening kits in Australia do not contain more than six per cent hydrogen peroxide.
+However, teeth-whitening products with higher concentrations of hydrogen peroxide can lead to chemical burns.

 Compared to teeth whitening at home, the treatment performed by a dental specialist reduces the risks associated with teeth whitening.